yashagr911/Real-Time-Stock-Price-Prediction-with-Regular-Model-Updates/README.md

 ## Project Overview

 The main goal of this project is to showcase a practical implementation of a real-time stock price prediction system.
 The system's architecture is designed to highlight the integration of various technologies and tools.
 It enables users to interact with a web application to receive predictions for stock prices based on historical and current data.
+With the models updated regularly for a consistent prediction.

 ## Project Structure